micheles/papers/PITCHME.md

 - data is sent back via zmq now (PUSH/PULL pattern)
 - we bypassed celery/rabbitmq limits completely
-- we have a plan B if celery/rabbitmq should fail us again
+- we have a plan B if celery/rabbitmq should fail us
 - one must be careful that sent packets keeps circulating

 ---